decentraland/catalyst-owner/docs/glossary.md

 ### LiveKit Transport

 [LiveKit](https://livekit.io/) is an open source project that provides scalable, multi-user conferencing over WebRTC.
-Instead of doing a P2P network, Peers are connected to a Selective Forwarding Unit (SFU) in charge of managing message rely and different quality aspects of the communication.
-The SFUs are the added infrastructure needed in order to provide high-performance/high-quality communications between crowds on designated scenes.
+Instead of doing a P2P network, Peers are connected to a Selective Forwarding Unit (SFU) in charge of managing message relay and different quality aspects of the communication.
+The SFUs are the added infrastructure needed in order to provide high-performance / high-quality communications between crowds on designated scenes.

 ### WebSocket Transport